Azenris/grey_merger/README.md

 You can check the cbuild.bat as an example.
 ```

-If you don't want to get cmake, and you are on windows, you can use `build.bat`
+If you don't want to get cmake, and you are on windows, and you have vcvars64.bat set to
+`C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvars64.bat`
+you can use `build.bat`